ssashir06/muzero-http-service/README.md

 - Docker for Desktop

 ## Run
-### Pulling image from Docker Hub

-This is most easiest way to try it.

-1. `docker run --rm -it ssashir06/muzero-http-service`

 ### Using Docker Compose

-You also can build it manually.
+You can build it manually.

 1. `git clone https://github.com/ssashir06/muzero-http-service.git`
 1. `cd muzero-http-service`